 - Large dogs may determine how you decorate your coffee table or end tables.
 Some are the right height to wipe off the top of a table with one wag of a tail.
 If you live with such a dog, hide the breakables and place a pretty basket or books on the table instead.

 - If you have space, store Pet Wipes, treats and a towel in a pretty container near the door.
 I purchased a small, rustic cabinet with 3 deep drawers from Pier One.
 I placed it atop a narrow console table in my entry and the drawers hold all the dog supplies I might need near the door.
+This adds to the pet-friendly decor and looks good.

 Kitty Comforts that Won’t Detract from Your Decor